Danilo-Acosta5389/The-Rabbit-Bank/README.md

 Natasja, <a href="https://github.com/NatasjaK">"NatasjaK"</a></br>
 Danilo, <a href="https://github.com/Danilo-Acosta5389">"Danilo-Acosta5389"</a>

-And of course, thanks to Chas Academy and our teacher and mentor Krille, aka <a href="https://github.com/juiceghost">"Juiceghost"</a>.
+And of course, thanks to Chas Academy and
+<br/> our teacher/mentor Krille, aka <a href="https://github.com/juiceghost">"Juiceghost"</a>.

 <!-- CODE EXPLAINED -->
 ## Code